Frequently Asked Questions - Performance

 When did Achieve Together begin at UC Berkeley?

 The Achieve Together performance program began in April 2020.
 Achieve Together is grounded in a coaching culture and includes staff and managers having three formal check-in conversations about performance using six standardized questions.
-Check-in conversations are documented using an online dashboard tool.
+Check-in conversations are documented using an online form.

 What is a staff performance program?